How to Plan Your First Cruise

 But if you’ve not been on a cruise before, how do you know it’s for you?
 Truthfully, it’s one of those things you’ll never know until you try.
 Many people become hooked for life after their first cruise.
 There is a certain kind of camaraderie among frequent cruisers, and once you’re “in the club” you may find yourself comparing notes with people you meet on your trips.

-Some people have been on dozens of cruises!
-You may think these are wealthy people, but not necessarily.
+Some people have been on dozens of cruises.
+As of this writing I've been on six, but I'm hoping to add to that number in the near future.
 When compared to other vacation options cruising is a great deal, and you can keep your costs pretty low if you know what you’re looking for.

 So, if you’re thinking about taking that first cruise, there is no time like the present!
 Soon you’ll be sipping a cold drink and looking out over a gorgeous ocean beneath a blue sky.